sunboyy/repogen/README.md

     <img src="https://codecov.io/gh/sunboyy/repogen/branch/main/graph/badge.svg?token=9BD5Y8X7NO"/>
 </a>

-Repogen is a code generator for database repository in Golang.
+Repogen is a code generator for database repository in Golang inspired by Spring Data JPA.
 (WIP)

 ## Features

 Repogen is a library that generates MongoDB repository implementation from repository interface by using method name pattern.

+- Method signature validation
+- Supports single-entity and multiple-entity operations
+- Supports many comparison operators